A Better Angle on Hadron Transverse Momentum Distributions at the EIC

 In this paper we construct a novel SIDIS observable, $q_*$, designed to be maximally resilient against resolution effects while delivering the same sensitivity to TMD dynamics as $\vec{P}_{hT}$.
-The key insight is that while the magnitude of the electron and hadron three momentum is subject to limited detector resolution and requires careful calibration, modern tracking detectors deliver near-perfect resolution on the \emph{angles} of charged particle tracks.
-We will therefore construct $q_*$ to satisfy the following three criteria: (i)~it is purely defined in terms of lab-frame angles and the beam energies; (ii)~at small values $q_* \ll Q$, the differential cross section $\df \sigma / \df q_*$, including all possible spin correlations, still satisfies a rigorous factorization theorem in terms of the standard TMD PDFs and FFs; (iii) it does not dilute the statistical power of the available event sample.
-Our construction is inspired by, but features key differences to, the Drell-Yan $\phi^*_\eta$ observable in hadron-hadron collisions~\cite{Banfi:2010cf}, which has enabled extraordinarily successful measurements of the TMD region at the permil level at the Tevatron and at the LHC~\cite{D0:2010qhp,LHCb:2012gii,ATLAS:2015iiu,LHCb:2015okr,ATLAS:2019zci}.
-A novel feature of $q_*$ compared to $\phi^*_\eta$ is that it can be negative, allowing one to measure asymmetries $\df \sigma(q_* > 0) - \df \sigma(q_* < 0)$ to obtain direct access to spin correlations.
+The key insight is that while the magnitude of the electron and hadron three momentum is subject to limited detector resolution, modern tracking detectors deliver near-perfect resolution on the \emph{angles} of charged particle tracks.
+We will therefore construct $q_*$ to satisfy the following three criteria: (i)~it is purely defined in terms of lab-frame angles and the beam energies; (ii)~at small values $q_* \ll Q$, the differential cross section $\df \sigma / \df q_*$, including spin correlations, still satisfies a rigorous factorization theorem in terms of the standard TMD PDFs and FFs; (iii) it does not dilute the statistical power of the available event sample.
+Our construction is inspired by, but features key differences to, the Drell-Yan $\phi^*_\eta$ observable in hadron-hadron collisions~\cite{Banfi:2010cf}, which has enabled tests of perturbative QCD from permil-level $Z$-pole measurements at the Tevatron and LHC~\cite{D0:2010qhp,LHCb:2012gii,ATLAS:2015iiu,LHCb:2015okr,ATLAS:2019zci,CMS:2022ubq}.

 Below we define $q_*$ in detail, prove the factorization theorem for $q_*$ with standard TMDs, and evaluate the expected detector resolution, statistical power, and resilience against systematic biases of $q^*$ versus $\vec{P}_{hT}$.